Kitchen management software comes in all shapes and sizes. It makes choosing the system that is right for you all the more complicated.

 - Inventory management – connect with your POS to get real-time stock updates and stock value calculations.
 Improve accuracy and save a bunch of time on stock counts.
 Keep track of internal orders by digitally managing stock transfers between units.

-- Smart ordering – smart procurement tools offer suggestions based on sales data and reduce the time your managers and chefs spend on tedious tasks.
+- Smart ordering – innovative procurement tools offer suggestions based on sales data and reduce the time your managers and chefs spend on tedious tasks.
 Order with suppliers with the touch of a button while reducing ordering errors.

 - Kitchen task management – ensure you stay on top of essential tasks like HACCP, food safety, temperature checks, and safety drills.
 Plan and monitor food safety checks from one dashboard.